snailtail/AoC2024/README.md

 Now the hardest part turned out to be deciding on how to detect a loop.
 I was at first thinking in ways of counting how many times the guard passed the same coordinates - and find some arbitrary number that would probably indicate a loop.
 However, I sketched a bit with a pencil on some paper and found that if a guard hits the same obstacle twice when coming from the same direction, that has to be a sure way to tell that there is a loop.
 So that's what I implemented, and it worked both for my test input, and for the "real input".
 I'm sure there is some cool algorithm out there that can calculate this somehow - bruteforce usually is not the way in AoC.
 But sometimes it still works, and it runs in about 2 seconds on my puny Windows laptop, so I can live with that.
-I've done a lot worse bruteforcing in previous years... :D
+I've done a lot worse brute-forcing in previous years... :D

 ## --- Day 7: Bridge Repair ---
 Enter Recursion... :D
-I was waiting for it, the classic - "We're gonna need recursion for this".
+I was waiting for it, the classic - "We're going to need recursion for this".
 Trying out different combinations of multiplication and addition of numbers to reach a target value.
 Recursion is always a bit tricky, and it took me a good while to get it working.

 Part 2 introduced a new operator for concatenation.
-My first instict was that this would be very hard to do, but then I realized that this could be implemented as a simple method, which would be used in the existing recursive method - and then just add a flag to enable concatenation in the calculations for part 2.
+My first instinct was that this would be very hard to do, but then I realized that this could be implemented as a simple method, which would be used in the existing recursive method - and then just add a flag to enable concatenation in the calculations for part 2.

+## --- Day 8: Resonant Collinearity ---
+I had a late start for this one.
+Sleeping in, eating breakfast, reading the problem, almost giving up as I thought it would be too hard for me to figure out.
+But after a cup of coffee I read through the problem again, and tried to explain why it was so hard to do to my Wife (thank you Wife-rubber-duck! <3), and that made me look at the problem from a different angle.
+Suddenly it was just a matter of parsing, searching, pairing up coordinates, and calculating new coordinates from those pairs.

+Also, today I decided to try this totally TDD - I only made an xUnit test project, and built the tests I knew I would need first.
+And then built the methods and logic until the tests passed.
+I'm far from good at TDD, but this could be a good way to actually get some practice in.
+I'm also using Rider for the first time, and that's a bit unfamiliar to me - but gives some good practice for that also.
+Fun challenge.
+Now I haven't even read what Part 2 is asking for yet - I'm a bit afraid to look to be honest... :D

+Well...
+I was not wrong. :D
+Part 2 kicked me right in the face.
+I tried all sorts of bad ideas, with the antenna coordinates as starting point.
+And then for a while using the coordinates for the AntiNodes from Part1 as starting points.
+That only fueled my impostor syndrome really badly.
+Then I googled around randomly trying to formulate something I wasn't sure how to express.
+Like "how do I tell if a point is on the same..." - and then I remembered "vectors".
+Ah what a revelation - thank you dear brain for not being completely turned off today.
+So googling onwards from vectors, I got the idea that one could draw a vector from any point to a known antenna coordinate from one of the antenna pairs, and then check if that vector was parallell to the vector between the coordinates in the pair.
+Now that was a fun trip into forgotten realms, and some new ones as well.
+I haven't studied maths and geometry and such things in \*hrm\* _"a while"_.

+But after googling some more and trying some stuff out, I found that it could be done in such a simple way that I could understand it.
+So the code I implemented for part two does just that.
+It continues on from the previous solution, traversing each point in the grid and checking against all the pairs of coordinates for antennas.
+Drawing vectors between the current position in the grid, and the first coordinate in the pair, and one between the coordinates in the pair.
+Then checking if these vectors are parallell using the formula a * d == b * c (assuming vector 1 = (a, b) and vector 2 = (c, d)).
+I believe the term I found on Google was _"checking if the vectors are scalar multiples of each other"_.
+Phew, that was certainly a weekend kind of problem.
+But it's always fun when you do give it a go, and you learn something new along the way.
+I will most likely forget most things about scalar multiples of vectors until next time I need them, but maybe I'll have some tiny fragment of a memory that will help me find the right type of solution faster next time.